Chureito Pagoda framed by vibrant autumn leaves with snow-capped Mount Fuji in the background on a clear, sunny day in Fujiyoshida, Japan.

 • Copies of your flight tickets,

 • Documents proving your financial ability.
-Enquire with the embassy what exactly they require – I had to bring my work note and bank statement,
+Inquire with the embassy what exactly they require – I had to bring my work note and bank statement,

 • 2 photos and,